 2. Advertise Effectively

 Now that you have a great deal for Cyber Monday, it’s time to develop an effective advertising strategy.
 To get the results you want, shoppers need to know about your store and your Cyber Monday sale.
-For online shopping, there are four main advertising channels we will focus on, which are search engine optimization (SEO), Facebook, Instagram, and email.
+For online shopping, there are four main advertising channels we’ll focus on:

 SEO Cyber Monday Strategies

-Whether or not you choose to sell on third-party sites, you will also want to optimize your own site’s SEO.
-If you use Shopify or BigCommerce to run your business, they have built-in tools and tutorials you can follow to add keywords to your site, add alt text to images, build out your product descriptions, and add metadata.
-They both also have a variety of free and paid plugins you can add.
+Whether or not you choose to sell on third-party sites, you should optimize your own site’s SEO.
+If you use Shopify or BigCommerce to run your business, they have built-in tools and tutorials to help you.
+There are also many free and paid plugins you can add.

 Here are a few additional tips for improving your ecommerce site’s SEO:

-- Reevaluate your site layout: The overall structure and navigation system for your site should be easy to use and intuitive for both your shoppers and for Google
+- Reevaluate your site layout: The overall structure and navigation system for your site should be easy to use and intuitive for your shoppers and Google.

 - Track your progress: Use a tool like Google Analytics to track and analyze your site data like page visits.

 Cyber Monday Strategies for Facebook Advertising

 Hopefully, you already have an active Facebook business page for your retail store.
 It takes no more than 15 minutes to set up—if you haven’t already, you can create one now.
 Once you have your Facebook business page, you can sell items directly through Facebook.
-This is a smart idea because it eliminates the friction of having to go to a different website for potential shoppers.
+This is a smart idea because it eliminates the friction of having to leave the social media site for another website to make a purchase.

 Once your page and regular posts are set up, the final step is to advertise.
 Facebook is a powerful advertising tool, especially for small businesses.
 It offers an even playing field between big and small retailers for reaching a targeted audience for a relatively small investment.